b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 Based on this we would say that student A is more consistent in his grades so he is probably a better student of the two.
 I would send student A to represent the school during the national level competition.
 Student B is also good, but choosing him is a gamble.
-He could shine or embarass himself (and spot the school's name) the competition.
+He could shine or embarrass himself (and spot the school's name) the competition.

-For any reason statisticians decided to get rid of the sign in a diffent way, i.e. by squaring ($x^{2}$) the diffs.
+For any reason statisticians decided to get rid of the sign in a different way, i.e. by squaring ($x^{2}$) the diffs.
 Afterwards they calculated the average and took square root ($\sqrt{x}$) of it to get rid of the squaring.
 So, they did more or less this

 ```jl
 s = """